makeflyeasy/TLRS/README.md

 # TLRS #
 ## who I am? ##
-I'm an electrical engineer from makeflyeasy, an Ardupilot supporter, and a drone fanatic.
+I'm an electrical engineer from [makeflyeasy](http://en.makeflyeasy.com/) , an Ardupilot supporter, and a drone fanatic.

 ## Problems encountered ##